The Train (1964 film): Plot

-That night, Labiche and Didont meet Spinet again, along with young Robert (the nephew of Jacques, the executed Rive-Reine station master) and plan to paint the tops of three wagons white to warn off Allied aircraft from bombing the art train.
-Robert recruits railroad workers and friends of his Uncle Jacques from nearby Montmirail.
-Robert and Didont are both seen painting the train cars and killed, but because of the paint the train is spared from bombing.
+That night, Labiche and Didont meet Spinet again, along with Jacques's young nephew Robert, and plan to paint the tops of three wagons white to warn off Allied aircraft from bombing the art train.
+Robert recruits railroad workers and friends of his uncle and stages a false air raid alarm by tampering with a siren, so that the Germans are distracted and the operation can begin.
+However, the painting is detected and Robert and Didont are shot to death but because of the paint, the train is spared from bombing the next day when Allied medium bombers roar over Rive-Reine.

 Now working alone, Labiche continues to delay the train after the tracks are cleared, to the mounting rage of von Waldheim.
-Labiche attempts to use plastic explosives to destroy the locomotive, only to find French hostages placed on the locomotive by the Germans, so he blows the explosives early.
-The tracks in front of the train are damaged, but the train stops just before rolling over them.
+Labiche attempts to use plastic explosives to destroy the locomotive, only to find it carrying French hostages placed by the Germans.
+To spare the hostages, he blows the explosives early, damaging the tracks in front of the train.
 While the Germans fix the tracks, Labiche runs ahead, struggling to keep away from the soldiers searching for him.
-Finally, he manages to derail the train by removing rail spikes and loosening the rails when the train passes over them, resulting in it falling between the rails, into the gravel.
-Von Waldheim flags down an army convoy retreating on a nearby road, and learns that a French armored division is not far behind.
-The colonel orders the train unloaded and attempts to commandeer the trucks for the art, but the convoy's commander refuses the order.
-The train's small German contingent then kills the hostages and joins the retreating convoy.
+Finally, he manages to derail the train by unscrewing and loosening one of the rails, causing the rails to spread and the engine to fall gently into the ballast without harming the hostages.

+No crane is available to rerail the train, so von Waldheim flags down an army convoy retreating on a nearby road, learning that a French armored division is not far behind.
+The colonel orders the train to be unloaded and attempts to commandeer the trucks for the art, but the convoy's commander refuses the order.
+The train's German contingent then kills the hostages and joins the retreating convoy.

 Von Waldheim remains behind with the abandoned train.
-Strewn everywhere between the track and the road are crates labeled with the names of famous artists.
-Labiche appears and the colonel castigates him for having no real interest in the art he has saved: "You couldn't tell me why you did what you did."
+Strewn between the track and the road are crates labeled with the names of famous artists.
+Labiche appears, and the colonel scolds him for having no genuine interest in the art he has saved and demands an explanation.
 In response, Labiche turns and looks at the murdered hostages and then, without a word, turns back to von Waldheim and shoots him dead.
-Afterwards Labiche limps away, leaving the corpses and the art treasures where they lie.
+Afterward, Labiche limps away, leaving the bodies and the art treasures where they lie.